Ambiguous genitalia is a birth defect where the outer genitals do not have the typical appearance of either a boy or a girl.

 Depending on the cause, surgery, hormone replacement, or other treatments are used to treat conditions that can cause ambiguous genitalia.

 Sometimes, the parents must choose whether to raise the child as male or female (regardless of the child's chromosomes).
-This choice can have a big social and psychological impact on the child, so counseling is usually recommended.
+This choice can have a big social and psychological impact on the child, so counseling is most often recommended.

 Note: It is often technically easier to treat (and therefore raise) the child as female.
 This is because it is easier for a surgeon to make female genitalia than it is to make male genitalia.
 Therefore, sometimes this is recommended even if the child is genetically male.
 However, this is a difficult decision.
 You should discuss it with your family, your child's provider, the surgeon, your child's endocrinologist, and other health care team members.